-The first option display single pots on ground secured by stake pins:
+The first option display single pots on in-ground soil secured by stake pins:

 I use these 6-inch garden stake pins in gardening tasks to hold up pots, pottery, and other plant support items in my garden, like tables, fencing, cages, and support plant rods.